Display Port Values for Debugging

-Simulink displays the port value of fixed point data types based on the converted double value.
+The software displays the port value of fixed-point data types based on the converted double value.

-Simulink does not display data for signals with some composite data types, such as bus signals.
+The software does not display data for signals with some composite data types, such as buses.

-Port value displays do not honor refine factor values (Configuration Parameters > Data Import/Export > Additional parameters > Refine factor) because Simulink updates port value displays only during major time steps.
+Port value labels do not reflect refine factor values (Configuration Parameters > Data Import/Export > Additional parameters > Refine factor) because the software updates port value labels only during major time steps.

 When you display port values on Signal Specification and Inport blocks in a subsystem, the value that is driving the blocks displays instead of the block values.

-For efficiency, Simulink does not support port value displays during a command-line simulation using the
+For efficiency, the software does not support port value labels in simulations started

-Simulink does not display the input values to the merge block.
+The software does not display the input values to the Merge block.
 To see this value, refer to the source block.

 Port value labels are supported for only Simulink signals and are not supported for other types of signals, such as Simscape™ or SimEvents® signals.